 Cornea transplants have become somewhat common in the U.S. as a treatment for damaged and cloudy corneas.
 They have proven to be quite effective for Fuchs’ Dystrophy, Keratoconus, corneal scars and other types of corneal disease.

-Get in touch with Eye Consultants of Pennsylvania for more information about corneal transplant surgery for patients in Schuylkill County, Lancaster County, Berks County, Montgomery County, and beyond.
+Get in touch with Eye Consultants of Pennsylvania for more information about corneal transplant surgery for patients in Schuylkill County, Lancaster County, Berks County, Montgomery County, Lebanon County and beyond.
 Dr. Altman, Dr. Primack and Dr. Shah will be happy to evaluate your condition and answer your questions.